snehith7474/snehith7474.github.io/README.md

 # snehith7474.github.io
 my personal website
-This site provides the details of the login screen using React Application
+This site provides the details of the login screen using React Application changes updated for develop branch